 If you have any concerns or questions at all about the introduction of digital signatures, please get in touch.

-We will update this page with the latest timings for the launch as the date approaches, and we thank you in advance for your cooperation as we strive to better serve our customers.
+We thank you in advance for your cooperation as we strive to better serve our customers.

 For digital signatures to work, we need all customers on a claim to sign it digitally.
 If someone doesn’t want to sign digitally, then please send all customers the claim summary to manually sign, as you do now.

 DocuSign validates email addresses that are entered to make sure they are in the correct format – however, this can’t detect whether the email address itself is the right one, so it’s extremely important that you make you enter the correct email address for all claimants on the application form.

 Please take great care with the email address that you enter.
 If it’s incorrect, you may be sending all the personal details contained in the claim application to someone who should not have access to this information.

 If you sent the claim summary out before you realised you entered an incorrect email address, please ask the other claimants to decline signing it.
 This will invalidate the document and allow you to reopen it for editing.
 You can then update the email address and resend the document for digital signing.